AdobeDocs/experience-platform.en/help/rtcdp/destinations/destinations-overview.md

 ## [!DNL Data Governance] restrictions on activating data to destinations {#data-governance}

-[!DNL Data governance] is enforced for Real-time CDP destinations through:
+Data governance is enforced for Real-time CDP destinations through:

 * *Marketing use cases* that you can select in the create destinations workflow;
 * *Data usage policies* that restrict data containing certain usage labels from being activated to destinations with certain marketing use cases..